Marceloasf/aws-cloud-practitioner/README.md

 AWS Availability Zones:

-All AZs (availability zones) are connected to the same region, but they are separated within the AZ, for example:
+All AZs (availability zones) are connected to the same region, but they are separated in Datacenters within each AZ, for example:
-- AP-SOUTHEAST-1 (singapore region) is divided in 3 datacenters:
+- AP-SOUTHEAST-1 (AZ within Singapore region) is divided in 3 datacenters:
     - AP-SOUTHEAST-1a, AP-SOUTHEAST-1b and AP-SOUTHEAST-1c

 Other AWS global infrastructure:

-Local Zone
-Wavelength Zones
-Direct Connect Locations
-Edge Locations
+Local Zone - Literally local zones, like inside an industry, city, etc Wavelength Zones - 5G zones
+Direct Connect Locations - Customer internet connects directly to AWS Edge Locations - CloudFlare - Called “EDGE”, but are located in specific centers providing lower latency (for example inside a capital city) - Locations designed to deliver content to end users
-Regional Edge Caches
+Regional Edge Caches - CloudFlare

 ——————————————————————————————————————————————————————————————————————————————————————————————————————————————